aalyanak/dbt-cloud-ae-repository/models/shared_definitions.md

     * The organic clicks has the second order of priority (2).
     * Direct channel has the third order of priority (3).
     * Other mediums have the last (4).
 {% enddocs %}

+{% docs def_udp_channel_classification %}
+There are some business rules applied for this channel grouping.
+To achieve this, channel_seed data is used as a base.
+And then, this channel seed is linked to sessions, to group them according to the rules:

+    **(1.1) Channel Paid Click:** If a session is initiated by a paid (is_paid=True) search medium (medium='PAID SEARCH').
+    This channel is a Prio-1 channel with a lifespan of 3 hours, which means that if a conversion happened within a 3-hour timeframe after a Paid Click, then the session is the winner.

+    **(1.2) Channel Paid Impression:** If a session is initiated by a paid (is_paid=True) social or display medium (medium in ('PAID SOCIAL', 'DISPLAY')).
+    This channel is a Prio-1 channel with a lifespan of 1 hours, which means that if a conversion happened within a 1-hour timeframe after a Paid Impression, then the session is the winner.

+    >> NOTE: Paid Impression and Paid Social channels have the same priority, so the first session in timespan is the winner for conversion.

+    **(2) Channel Organic Click:** If a session is initiated by a non-paid (is_paid=False) organic search medium (medium = 'ORGANIC SEARCH').
+    This channel is a Prio-2 channel with a lifespan of 12 hours, which means that if a conversion happened within a 12-hour timeframe after an Organic Click, and if no Prio-1 wins happened during this timeframe (as they have the ability to hijack), then the session is the winner.

+    **(3) Channel Direct:** If a session is not initiated by a Paid or Organic (Prio 1 or 2) session, but a non-paid (is_paid=False) direct medium (medium = 'DIRECT').
+This channel is Prio-3.

+    **(4) Channel Other:** If a session is not initiated by any of the channels above.
+This channel is Prio-4.
+It can be either initiated by a session, or not.
+You can discriminate this by user_conversion.user_conversion_via_session_indicator.
+{% enddocs %}